-Iwan WALTERS: He did have a question today.
+Iwan WALTERS: The member for Nepean is very voluble, unlike in question time.
+He did have a question today.
 Well, he had many.
 He had many questions in that brief interlude.
 He was making up for lost time, but that is okay.
 I come back to the motion.